-- (f) Tangible Capital Assets: - i.
+- 1. Summary of Accounting Policies (continued): - (f) Tangible Capital Assets: - i.
 Tangible capital assets are recorded at cost, which includes all amounts that are directly attributable to acquisition, construction, development, or betterment of the asset.
-The City does not capitalize interest costs associated with the acquisition or construction of a tangible capital asset. - ii.
-Tangible capital assets received as contributions are recorded at their fair value at the date of receipt or transfer with an offsetting amount recorded as revenue.
+The City does not capitalize interest costs associated with the acquisition or construction of a tangible capital asset. - Tangible capital assets received as contributions are recorded at their fair value at the date of receipt or transfer with an offsetting amount recorded as revenue.
 The cost, less residual value, of the tangible capital assets is amortized on a straight-line basis over estimated useful lives as follows: